Record your lectures and transcribe the audio. Study faster.

 Why is Transcribing Audio Manually Harder and Slower?

 Most of us spend more time on how we look and how we’re dressed than what we hear.
 Most people are surrounded by noise, but they can filter out the ones they want to avoid while being able to focus on other noises or sounds.
-But with poor quality audio files, a person would have to strain his ear to understand what is said in the audio.
+But with poor quality audio files, a person would have to strain his ear to understand anything.

 With the rise of the Internet and mobile phones, audio files often have poor quality.
 However, people still need to focus really hard to get the correct sentence.